Logo

 Our Standard

 In drafting The Good Cashmere Standard, the Aid by Trade Foundation has defined a new benchmark for the production of sustainable cashmere.
-The Standard incorporates the Five Freedoms as defined by the Farm Animal Welfare Council.
-The Good Cashmere Standard follows three main principles: promote animal welfare in cashmere production, support cashmere farmers to secure a sustainable source of income and protect the environment.
+Following a comprehensive revision, the standard is now based on the Five Domains of Animal Welfare model, which was developed by Mellor and Reid.
+The Good Cashmere Standard follows three main principles: promote animal welfare in cashmere production, support cashmere herders and protect the environment.

 Standard & System